-"The Olympic route is of greater importance to us now but we still urge that the proposed Santa Monica Freeway speakers. consideration," be given Chandler said.
+"The Olympic route is of greater importance to us now but we still urge that the proposed Santa Monica Freeway speakers. given consideration, Chandler said.

-Rees, who only the day before voiced his views at a legislative subcommittee hear-ing on highways, contended that the proposed Olympic Freeway route would split the Rancho Park community.
+Rees, who only the day before voiced his views at a legislative subcommittee hear-ing on highways, contended that the proposed Olympic Freeway route would split the

+Rancho Park community.
 "It would constitute a wall diagonally across this area," he declared.
-"As it is set up now it comes within a few hundred yards of three schools and just as close to a new grammar school and a new high school.
+"As it is set up now, it comes within a few hundred yards of three schools and just as close to a new grammar school and a new high school.

-'Not Worth II'
+'Not Worth It'

-"We all want freeways but this freeway is very had.
+"We all want freeways but this freeway is very bad.
 No freeway is worth the intrinsic value of a community."

-Earlier, Superior Judge Stanley Mosk, who said he ager of the State was appearing before the commission as president of ley of the Culver City Chamthe Vista del Mar Child Care Service Orphanage in West Los Angeles, contended that "more direct there were routes (other than the recommended one) that would do Los Angeles Metropolitan less damage."
+Earlier, Superior Judge Stanley Mosk, who said he appearing before the commission as president of ley of the Culver City Chamthe Vista del Mar Child Care Service Orphanage in West Los Angeles, contended that "more there were direct routes (other than the recommended one) that would do less damage."